abhishekmishra8/Power-BI-Project-Bank-Domain/README.md

 **Some Key Steps:- **
-1. Loaded Files from Excel Worksheet, Excel CSV Distinct v/s Unique
+1. Loaded Files from Excel Worksheet, Excel CSV
+Distinct v/s Unique
 Data Set : 1 2 3 3 4 4
 Distinct Value : 4
 Unique Value : 2

 2. Power Query : Transform Data are done in Power Query.
--All trasformation data are recorded in APPLIED STEPS section like remove add column & rows etc.
+- All trasformation data are recorded in APPLIED STEPS section like remove add column & rows etc.
 - M Code : Whatever the changes made on data, those action are done by M code Language in Backend.

 3. Create MasterDate Table with Date Format